-Pup parents know that our dogs love us deeply, even though they do not express it in the same manner as humans do.
+Pup parents know that our dogs love us deeply, even if they do not express it in the same manner humans do.
 Recently, behavioral research saddened dog lovers when it showed that most dogs don’t like to be hugged.

-That’s not to say that our pups don’t enjoy receiving affection; they live for our love and approval!
-Try showing them your devotion in a language they can understand.
+That’s not to say our pups don’t enjoy receiving affection – they live for our love and approval!

 1. Gaze Deeply Into Their Eyes